Privacy Impact Assessment Questionnaire

 What is the PII being collected, used, disseminated, or maintained?

 MSIS collects Name, Date of Birth, Social Security Number (or other number originated by a government that specifically identifies and individual), Mailing Address, Phone Numbers (e.g., Phone, Fax and Cell), Certificates (e.g., Birth, death, and Marriage), Email Address, Education Records, Tax ID, Employer ID, Authorized Representative #, Right of Entry #.
-The information is used in the determination and assessment of alleged violations against mine operators and independent contractors.

 How is the PII collected?